 Development of air passenger transport at EU level

 The decrease observed in 2008 for passenger transport by air was followed by signs of recovery from the end of 2009 onwards.
-In the course of 2012, the upward trend in passenger transport by air was confirmed: at EU-28 level, 2012 showed an increase of 0.7 % compared to 2011, but a decrease of 1.3% was recorded for the first quarter of 2013 compared to the same quarter of 2012.
+In the course of 2013, the upward trend in passenger transport by air was still confirmed: at EU-28 level, the first semester of 2013 showed an increase of 0.6 % compared to 2012, but a decrease of 1.3% was recorded for the first quarter of 2013 compared to the same quarter of 2012.

-In the first quarter of 2013, international extra-EU transport represented 40 % of all passengers carried at EU-28 level, followed by intra-EU transport (39 %) and national transport (21 %).
+In the first semester of 2013, international intra-EU transport represented 42 % of all passengers carried at EU-28 level, followed by extra-EU transport (39 %) and national transport (19 %).

 Air passenger transport at country level

-Analysing passenger transport at country level generally confirms the slight upward trend observed in 2012 at EU-28 level, although transport development varies significantly depending on the country considered.
-Altogether 19 Member States and all extra-EU reporting countries showed an increase in passenger volumes in 2012 compared to 2011.
-Particularly remarkable is the growth observed in two Baltic countries, namely Lithuania (+18 %) and Estonia (+15 %).
-At the other end of the scale, notable decreases were observed in passenger transport for Slovenia and Slovakia (-14 % between 2011 and 2012 for both countries).
-To a lesser extent, a decline of 7 % was recorded between 2011 and 2012 in the Czech Republic and Latvia (highlighting, for the latter, the existing contrast with the two other Baltic countries previously mentioned).
-The year-on-year development observed at country level for the first quarter of 2013 is very dependent on the country considered, ranging from -21 % in Slovakia to +11 % in Luxembourg.
+Analysing passenger transport at country level generally confirms the slight upward trend observed in 2013 at EU-28 level, although transport development varies significantly depending on the country considered.
+Altogether 22 Member States and all extra-EU reporting countries showed an increase in passenger volumes in 2013 compared to 2012 (based on data available).
+Particularly remarkable is the growth observed for Luxembourg (+15 %), Malta (+10 %) and Lithuania (+10 %).
+At the other end of the scale, notable decreases were observed in passenger transport for Estonia (-11 %) and, to a lesser extent, Cyprus (-4 %).

-Outside the EU-28, the level of the growth differs across countries: on the one hand, the highest year-on-year increase was registered in Iceland and Turkey in 2012 (both recording a rise of 11 %) while, on the other hand, the lowest growth was observed in Switzerland (+4 %).
-An impressive 27% rise has been observed in Iceland between the first quarter of 2012 and the corresponding quarter of 2013.
+Outside the EU-28, the level of the growth differs across countries: on the one hand, the highest year-on-year increases were registered in Iceland (+15 %) and the Former Yugoslav Republic of Macedonia (+17 %) while, on the other hand, the lowest growths were observed in Switzerland (+2 %) and Norway (+6 %).

 Air passenger transport at airport level